iontodirel/cpp_libraries/README.md

 - **sai** is meant to be comprehensive and rich
 - **sai** is a work in progress, modules might be re-arranged

-## Other design aspects of sai
+## Other design choices and aspects of sai
-- **sai** follows a design similar to that of the C++ standard library, in that it uses short names, all lower_case names.
+- Naming wise, **sai** follows a design similar to that of the C++ standard library, in that it uses short names, all lower_case names.
-- **sai** uses exceptions, but also accomodates code that uses error handling using return codes, which needs more predictability; not all modules currently support both models, but that support is coming the the goal is to have support for error handling with both exceptions and error codes
+- **sai** uses exceptions, but also accomodates code that uses error handling using return codes, when more predictability is needed; I also believe that in some places exceptions are unnatural, and error handling makes sense, **sai** will support both models simultaneously without needing to set a global flag or anything of sorts.
+Not all modules currently support both models, but that support is coming the the goal is to have support for error handling with both exceptions and error codes
 - **sai** uses and will use OOP where it makes sense, including multiple-inheritance, but favors small hierarchies
+- **sai** will support multiple Unicode encodings simultaneously, and does not need a global flag to choose or work a specific encoding; **sai** will use either a descriptor when picking an encoding to use, or will use the standard library strings as a tag for the encoding, std::string for UTF8, std::wstring and std::u16string for UTF16 and so on; in some cases only specific encodings might be supported due to the underlying system limitations; for example it doesn't make much sense to support UTF32 when writing to the Win32 registry
+- **sai** will use polymorthic value types, so users don't have to worry about pointers or references, copies, memory etc.
+- **sai** will never return pointers to memory that users need to free or think about, **sai** will not require any memory management done by the users
+- **sai** will not, now nor ever, introduce new string types; C++ does not have a string problem, C++ has a Unicode problem

 # Modules
 - **stopwatch**, measures and records time, compatible with *chrono*